grynn-in/doks/content/blog/shopify-erpnext-setup/index.md

 ---
-title: The best guide to ERPNext - Shopify Connector
+title: A Reliable Guide to ERPNext - Shopify Connector
 description: If you want to know the best features of Shopify and ERPNext connector this is for you.
 lead: You have so many questions on the Shopify connector in ERPNext.
 This will clarify